By Erin Lewis, Tennessee Wildlife Federation intern

-Chris helped us put together a list of just a few of the best places — organized by region and in no particular order—to cast a line in Tennessee in the Volunteer State, along with a little info about each.
+Chris helped us put together a list of just a few of the best places—organized by region and in no particular order—to cast a line in Tennessee along with a little info about each.
 The choices are endless, so we decided to narrow it down to Chris’ top 20.

 Northwest and Western Region

-- Gibson County Lake is around 500 acres—significantly smaller than Kentucky Lake – but has just about as much to offer.
-Reports of 11-pound bass being pulled have been recorded at the lake.
+- Gibson County Lake is around 500 acres, significantly smaller than Kentucky Lake, but has just about as much to offer.
+Reports of 11-pound bass being pulled were recorded at the lake.
 There is more than just bass in the waters of Gibson; anglers can catch crappie, redear sunfish, blue and channel catfish, and bluegill.

 - In spring, the waters of Reelfoot Lake are shallow which makes for some good fishing, especially for crappie and bluegill.
 It’s also home to largemouth bass, catfish, and carp.

-- Lake Barkley is the slighter smaller—134 miles wide—sister reservoir of Kentucky Lake, but is an angler’s dream.
-Barkley is home to a flourishing population of crappie, largemouth bass, catfish, sauger and bluegill.
-In the spring, the crappie move from to shallower waters to spawn, making them easy targets for anglers.
+- Lake Barkley is the slighter smaller, 134 miles wide, sister reservoir of Kentucky Lake, but is an angler’s dream.
+Barkley is home to a flourishing population of crappie, largemouth bass, catfish, sauger, and bluegill.
+In the spring, the crappie move to shallower waters to spawn, making them easy targets for anglers.

 - Pickwick Lake is located along the Tennessee and Alabama border.
-Pickwick is excellent for both largemouth and smallmouth bass and is famous for stripers, crappie and catfish.
+This lake is excellent for both largemouth and smallmouth bass and is famous for stripers, crappie, and catfish.